cschmitter/mlg/README.md

     while let n2 = to_reassign.pop():
-        let n1 be the 1st iteration node let n2 be the 2nd iteration node let n3 be the 3rd iteration node set n1.iteration to None
+        let n1 be the 1st iteration node let n2 be the 2nd iteration node let n3 be the 3rd iteration node if it exists set n1.iteration to None
         set n2.iteration to None
         set n3.iteration to None if it exists